linkmalloc/proudbisayabai.ph/_posts/2025-11-30-christmas-shines-bright-at-jollibee-gorordo.md

-With its glowing tree, festive decorations, and joyful community moments, the Jollibee Gorordo tree lighting marks a warm and bright start to the season.
+With its glowing lights, festive decorations, and joyful community moments, the Jollibee Gorordo lighting marks a warm and bright start to the season.
 Christmas is here, and it shines even brighter at Jollibee.